What is a 1099 form and do I need to file one?

 When you run through your list, you’ll want to make a note of any payment that you made with a credit card, a debit card, or through payment processors like PayPal, Venmo, and Cash App using Goods & Services (not Friends & Family, see below).
 When you used a debit card, this would have gone through your checking account, but you would have used your card number, not your routing and bank account numbers (that’s considered “ACH”).

 For these payments, it is actually the responsibility of the payment processor (Square, Stripe, Shopify, QuickBooks Payments, PayPal, Venmo, Cash App, etc.) to issue a 1099-K to the recipient.
 There are separate rules for that form.
-As of January 1, 2022, based on the American Rescue Plan Act of 2021, the 1099-K threshold is now $600.
+The law is under dispute but in 2024, the 1099-K threshold is any number of transactions that total $5,000 or more.
 It was previously more than $20,000 and 200 transactions.

 You can exclude those payments from your calculation.
 If you paid multiple ways, you will need to add up the amount paid directly from your bank account (using either cash, check, ACH, etc.) to see if it meets the dollar amount threshold.